Neah-Kah-Nie High School

 Neah-Kah-Nie High School is a public high school located in Rockaway Beach, Oregon, United States.
 It is part of the Neah-Kah-Nie School District.
 Neahkahnie Mountain is only 12 mi north of the school.
 In 2017 construction on a new track and concession stand was completed.

 The boundary of the school district (this is the sole comprehensive high school of the district) includes the municipalities of Bay City, Garibaldi, Manzanita, Nehalem, Rockaway Beach, and Wheeler, and the census-designated places of Barnesdale, Bayside Gardens, and Neahkahnie.

 Academics

 In 2008, 82% of the school's seniors received a high school diploma.
 Of 60 students, 49 graduated, seven dropped out, and four were still in high school in 2009.

 Neah-Kah-Nie High School offers seven Advanced Placement (AP) courses and 17 opportunities for college credit through Tillamook Bay Community College.

 Activities

-In 2010, the school's team placed sixth in the national National Ocean Sciences Bowl, held in Florida.
+In 2010, the school's team placed sixth at the National Ocean Sciences Bowl, held in St. Petersburg, Florida.

+In 2013, the school's team placed first in Science Experts Briefing (SEB) and fourth overall at the National Ocean Sciences Bowl, held in Milwaukee, Wisconsin.